xiaolei-lab/SIMER/README.md

 **rawgeno3**, extrinsic genotype matrix3
 **rawgeno4**, extrinsic genotype matrix4
 **num.ind**, population size of base population
-**prob**, weight of "0" and "1" in genotype matrix, the sum of element in vector equals 1
+**prob**, weight of "0" and "1" in genotype matrix, the sum of elements in vector equal to 1
 **input.map**, map from outside
 **len.block**, length of every blocks
 **range.hot**, range of exchages in hot spot block